 Nurses with their bachelor’s degrees are highly desirable candidates to top employers in the Green Bay area, and RN to BSN programs allow RNs with their ADN to complete a bachelor’s degree in less time than a traditional BSN program by allowing students to build on their existing coursework and clinical experience.
 The RN to BSN program at the University of Wisconsin – Green Bay is designed for adult learners and working nurses and can be taken in an online format or on campus with block-scheduled courses meeting once per week or every other week.

-Find out more about Wisconsin RN to BSN Programs
+Find out more about Wisconsin RN to BSN Programs.

 RN to MSN Programs

 Nurses who dream of taking on a nursing leadership role or a position as a nurse practitioner will need to pursue a Master’s Degree in Nursing.
-While most MSN programs are designed for students who already hold a BSN, some schools, such as Concordia University Wisconsin, offer an RN to MSN program option that takes nurses from associate’s degree to master’s degree to meet these professional goals.
+While most MSN programs are designed for students who already hold a BSN, some schools, such as Concordia University Wisconsin, offer an RN to MSN program option that takes nurses from associate’s degrees to master’s degrees to meet these professional goals.
 The RN-BSN-MSN program at Concordia University Wisconsin allows working nurses to take classes online to complete their bachelor’s degree and then move into an MSN program with a choice of career track from Family Nurse Practitioner, Adult/Gerontology Nurse Practitioner, and Nurse Educator.

-Find out more about Wisconsin RN to MSN Programs
+Find out more about Wisconsin RN to MSN Programs.

 3201 Eaton Road